stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Your project's license
 ~~~~~~~~~~~~~~~~~~~~~~~

 BSD?
 MIT?
 GPL?
-This stuff might not matter to you, but the people who want to use your code will care about this a whole lot.
-Think about what you want to accomplish with your license, and please only pick one of the standard licenses that you see around the web.
+A project's license might not matter to you, but the people who want to use your code will care a lot.
+Think about what you want to accomplish with your license and only pick one standard license.

 .. _template:

 Next steps
 ----------